btcguide/btcguide.github.io/_pages/emergency-recovery/index.md

+---
-# Emergency Recovery
+title: Emergency Recovery
+---

 By default, you sign your `2-of-3` transactions on your `2` hardware wallets (Cobo Vault and Coldcard) that [you previously configured](/setup-wallets/).
-If either device is damaged/destroyed, you should replace it with a new one and load the same seed phrase that [you previously backed up](#backup-seeds) onto the replacement device.
+If either device is damaged/destroyed, you should replace it with a new one and load the same seed phrase that [you previously backed up](/backup-wallet/seeds) onto the replacement device.
 This means that if seed phrase A was on your Cobo Vault and your Cobo Vault was destroyed in a fire, you would do the following:

 1. Buy a new Cobo Vault.
-1. Find the backup of seed phrase A that [you previously made](#backup-seeds).
+1. Find the backup of seed phrase A that [you previously made](/backup-wallet/seeds).
 1. Load seed phrase A onto your new (replacement) Cobo Vault.
 1. Follow [the previous hardware wallet setup steps](/setup-wallets/) to add the new device into your multisig.